 Business meals are those provided during business meetings of Ithaca College employees, persons compensated by Ithaca College via professional services contracts, guests, interviewees, and other persons visiting Ithaca College.

 Given the source of the funding for these meals/meetings are primarily student dollars, prudence should be used in determining whether food and/or beverages are necessary at the meal/meeting.
 Additionally, careful consideration should be taken when determining the quantity of food and/or beverages to be purchased for the meal/meeting.
 Units are encouraged to monitor any excess food and/or beverages at the conclusion of the event and to factor this in when planning for future meals/meetings.

-When food and/or beverages for official business meals/meetings are provided on campus using college funds, it is strongly recommended the food and/or beverages are ordered and provided through the Ithaca College Campus Center and Event Services Office (for traditional catering) or Dining Services (for Simply to Go service).
-Some reasons for utilizing Ithaca College Campus Center and Event Services Office (for traditional catering) or Dining Services (for Simply to Go service) are: our college commitment to pay a living wage to our Sodexo employees, our local connection with Challenge Industries, to minimize our risk when bringing outside sources of food/beverages to campus, to help in our affordability efforts by employing our students, and to recycle operating dollars internally as opposed to paying out cash to external vendors.
-For more in depth information please visit the FAQ document at Ithaca College Dining Services and Sodexo Frequently Asked Questions.
+When food and/or beverages for official business meals/meetings are provided on campus using college funds, it is strongly recommended the food and/or beverages are ordered and provided through the Ithaca College Conference and Event Services Office (for traditional catering) or Dining Services.
+Some reasons for utilizing Ithaca College Conference and Event Services Office (for traditional catering) or Dining Services are: our college commitment to pay a living wage, our local connection with Challenge Industries, to minimize our risk when bringing outside sources of food/beverages to campus, to help in our affordability efforts by employing our students, and to recycle operating dollars internally as opposed to paying out cash to external vendors.

 When hosting candidates, consultants, speakers, or other Ithaca College guests, employees are expected to exercise reasonable judgment when selecting the venue and the cost of the meal.
 It is prudent to have two or three college representatives accompanying the guest(s).